I recently decided to start blogging, so I built my own platform and thought it’d be nice to share how I made it.

 Introduction

-This blog will be used to showcase the work I’m most proud of as well as the main documentation page for my interesting mini projects.
+I created this blog to showcase the work I’m most proud of, my opinion, and my mini projects.

-There are thousands of blogging platforms, but most are closed boxes: I can’t freely add the features I want (things mentioned below), style elements exactly how I like, or configure the layout behaviors.
-Writing my own blogging system would be a great chance for me to study a CMS app structure, and customize everything in the way I prefer.
+There are thousands of blog platforms, but most are not flexible enough for my need.
+I can’t freely add the features I want (things I mentioned below), style elements exactly how I like, or configure the layout behaviors.
+Every once in a while, I comeback to update the app with a few new things I have learned, so it's also a great place for me to study as well, especially in the CRM type of applications where it has most of the usual features you can think of for a web app.

-As you might have already seen from the landing page of this blog, that's exactly how I prefer the layout to be, and it's uncommon for blog sites to have such layout.
-In additional, there are a lot more Markdown features that I support:
+As you might have already seen from the landing page of this blog, that's exactly how I prefer the layout to be, I haven't found an existing solution that allows me to freestyle the style that much.
+Additionally, there are a lot more Markdown features that I support:

 Syntax highlighting

-Code blocks can show a header, support highlighting for common languages.
+Code blocks can show a header and support highlighting for common languages.

-Syntax highlighting isn’t new, but this one also has a nicer font and the italic keyword support themes (Inspired by Josh Comeau).
-Even top-tier blogs sometimes struggle with light/dark code blocks as the library often has to render the theme client-side, breaking the hydration.
+Syntax highlighting isn’t a new thing, but this one also has a nicer font and the italic keyword support themes that I used for all of my code editors (Inspired by Josh Comeau).

 Callouts (multiple variants)

 Markdown doesn’t support callouts natively.
-Inspired by Docusaurus's Admonitions, I built my own variants:
+This feature is inspired by Docusaurus's Admonitions, but I also built my own variants:

 A normal callout with a moderately important note.